seanbreckenridge/ttt/README.md

 I recommend you symlink `#!/bin/sh` to something faster than `bash`, like `dash`, to improve startup times.
 See [`here`](https://wiki.archlinux.org/index.php/Dash) for more info.

-As an example of what this logs to the CSV file:
+An example of what this logs to the CSV file:

 ```
 1599517118,/home/sean/Repos/ttt,printf hello